Model Reduction for Nonlinear Systems by Balanced Truncation of State and Gradient Covariance: Balancing variance and sensitivity

-If $X$ has linearly independent columns and $\rank(F X) = r$, then $\mathcal{V}_X$ is a submanifold of $\calG_{n,r}$ with dimension $r(n-s)$. \end{theorem} \begin{proof} See \cref{app:classification_of_data_equivalent_subspaces}. \end{proof} Thus, if $s<n$ (so that the dimension of $\mathcal{V}_X$ is positive), then there are infinitely many possibilities for the range of $F^T$ that are consistent with the sampled data.
+where $d$ denotes the geodesic distance on $\calG_{n,r}$ (see \cite{Wong1967differential, Bendokat2020grassmann}). \end{theorem} \begin{proof} See \cref{app:classification_of_data_equivalent_subspaces}. \end{proof} Thus, if $s<n$ (so that the dimension of $\mathcal{V}_{F,X}$ is positive), then there are infinitely many possibilities for the range of $F^T$ that are consistent with the sampled data.
+When $s \leq n-r$, these possibilities are not close together, in fact, they can differ by the maximum amount possible between subspaces.

 In the general setting, the covariance matrices $W_x$ and $W_g$ may not have low rank.
 However, in many cases they have quickly decaying eigenvalues giving them low ``effective rank''